 Cervicogenic Headache Symptoms

-• Pain worse with neck movement or static postures
+• Increased pain with neck movement or prolonged static postures

-• Pain on examination of the upper neck joints
+• Pain when upper neck joints and muscles are examined

 Cervicogenic Headache Treatment

-Physiotherapy is the main treatment for this condition.
-A physiotherapist can assess the neck and decide whether the headache is related to mechanical problems in the cervical spine.
+Physiotherapy is the primary treatment for cervicogenic headaches.
+A physiotherapist can assess whether mechanical problems in the cervical spine are causing the headache, and can treat accordingly.
+Common physiotherapy treatments include:

 References: